mcommons33/topics-gameDesign/gameDesign/MVP.md

 # MVP Implementation Plan

 ## Day 1-2 (Core Framework)
-- Map (all P0)
+- Map (all P0) - completed
-- Lobby (all P0)
+- Lobby (all P0) - completed

 ## Day 3
-- Player (all P0)
+- Player (all P0) - completed
-- PlayerProfile (all P0)
+- PlayerProfile (all P0) - completed
-- Guns (all P0, if there is time)
+- Guns (all P0, if there is time) - completed

 ## Day 4
-- Guns (all P0)
+- Guns (all P0) - 1 done
-- HealingItem (if there is time)
+- HealingItem (if there is time) - to be completed

 ## Day 5 (Enhancement & Testing)
-- HealingItem
+- HealingItem - to be completed
-- Within the classes all the P1 features.
+- Within the classes all the P1 features. - to be completed
-- Final testing and refinement.
+- Final testing and refinement. - to be completed

 # Completed Items (by Nathaniel)
 - Added skins for the guns, ammo, armed player, and unarmed player
       - To change the look of each item- switch the pngs in the assets directory
       - Only rifles are visible right now, but different types of guns can be added easily by loading them in the preload() method and adjusting the spawnWeapons() method

+# Completed Items (by Riyan)
+- Fixed bug with armed player not moving correctly
+- Reskinned armed player to correct dimensions
+- Added skin for healing item (in assets folder as healing_item.png)